 This is one of those puppy complications that most people face at some point and the biggest problem is that people don’t realize puppy biting is a problem until it becomes so frequent that they can get nothing done, OR it really starts to hurt!

 Puppies have some of the sharpest little teeth on the planet!
 I HATE puppy teeth!
-And, when wielded insistently it not only hurts it can leave you with a bloody body part!
+And, when wielded insistently it not only hurts but it can also leave you with a bloody body part!
 A friend’s Springer Spaniel puppy once used his razor sharp puppy teeth to rip an earring out of my toddler daughters’ ear when we came over to meet him for the first time.
 A puppy biting kids is SO NOT COOL and the bloody mess was very traumatic for my little girl!

 Why Puppy Biting Happens

 I believe that in order to really make a difference with your dog and dog training we must understand why this behavior happens; then we can make sure we are fulfilling our dog’s needs while making sure we are not inadvertently rewarding bad behaviors.

 Like human babies, puppies explore their world by mouthing items they encounter.
 This means everything goes into their mouth, whether it’s appropriate or not.
 Puppies play with each other with their teeth.
 Dogs don’t have hands and opposable thumbs to hold or throw objects or play with toys.
 They aren’t able to use their hands to explore their environments.

 Puppies are born deaf and blind, they do not begin to hear or see until they are about 2 weeks old.
 They learn use their mouths, shortly after they are born, to explore their environment.
 As they grow they are constantly learning about their environment by nipping and mouthing.
 They bite their litter mates, they mouth on things in their environment, and they even bite their mother.